ngarneau/vecmap/README.md

 This is a fork from the original open source implementation of the framework to learn cross-lingual word embedding mappings.

-This repository is strictly limited to the reproduction of the original paper of Artetxe et al. 2018 (ACL)
+This repository is strictly limited to the reproduction of the original paper of [Artetxe et al. 2018 (ACL)](https://aclweb.org/anthology/P18-1073)

 ## Dataset
-- The dataset is available here: TODO
+- The dataset is available here: https://vecmap-submission.s3.amazonaws.com/dataset.tar.gz
 - The checksum of the dataset is: 69409adb48f668ce8872d924caec4519
 - Untar the dataset using the following command: ```tar -xvf dataset.tar.gz```